 Considering potential applications, Metsä Board sees that the new board is well-suited for use in the fast food market, for packaging foods such as hamburgers, chips and nuggets.
 According to Metsä Board’s Mikko Mannola, VP Sales, Food Service Board, the company has high expectations for its first eco-barrier product.

-- Recyclable with conventional paper and board recycling systems.
+• Bio-based, biodegradable and fully recyclable with conventional paper recycling systems.
 Sold under the product name MetsäBoard Pro FSB EB1.